wenjie2wang/reda/README.md

     - [Package vignette][reda-simulate] on simulating survival and recurrent event data.

-- [Online documentation][dev-doc] for the latest version under development

 ## License

 The R package reda is free software: You can redistribute it and/or modify it